JustRegularLuna/ancient-johto/docs/info.md

 These checks could be expanded to account for a range of maps, adjusted to check for a specific Landmark, etc.

-If the player is forced into a battle using `BATTLETYPE_GHOST` via an event, while they have a `SILPH_SCOPE` in their pack, it will first say that the Silph Scope identified the ghost, update it's sprite and name, and switch to a normal Wild Pokemon encounter.
+If the player is forced into a battle using `BATTLETYPE_GHOST` via an event, while they have a `SILPH_SCOPE` in their pack, it will first say that the Silph Scope identified the ghost, update it's sprite and name along with a short animation (a beta send-out animation, with the pokéball poof commented out), and switch to a normal Wild Pokemon encounter.

 ## Fossil Reviving